Budget 2021: Govt raises import duty on parts of mobile phones, chargers

 -

-The government on Monday proposed to impose import duty on components of mobile phones and chargers, to enhance local value addition.
+The government on Monday proposed to impose import duty on components of mobile phones and chargers, to enhance local value addition, a move that may marginally impact handset prices.

 Finance Minister Nirmala Sitharaman announced review of 400 exemptions in customs duty including those applicable on the mobile devices segment.